What is Sexual Harassment Law?

 The specifics of what you must prove can vary by state, but you will likely need to prove at least the following:

-- Negative consequences, including refusal to hire, demotion, or termination of the individual’s employment, accompanied the individual’s rejection of the request
+- Negative consequences, including refusal to hire, demotion, or termination of the individual’s employment, accompanied the individual’s rejection of the request.

 Hostile Work Environment

 In contrast to quid pro quo harassment, there does not need to be any employee benefits involved.
-Instead, hostile work environment can exist even if the victim’s employment is never at risk.
-Additionally, a hostile work environment can be created by anyone, including coworkers or non-employees such as customers.
+Instead, a hostile environment can exist even if the victim’s employment is never at risk.
+Additionally, a hostile environment can be created by anyone, including coworkers or non-employees, such as customers.

 Depending on the jurisdiction, you might have a hostile work environment claim even if you are not the target of the harassment.
 For example, general workplace comments or jokes of a sexual nature may be enough to form the basis of a claim.

 The Difference Between Quid Pro Quo and Hostile Work Environment Isn’t Always Clear

 As the EEOC notes, the distinction between quid pro quo and hostile work environment is not always clear-cut.

 For example, a hostile work environment does not stake one’s employment on sexual favors in the way that quid pro quo sexual harassment does.
 However, a workplace culture marked by pervasive sexual harassment may force an employee to choose between putting up with the environment or quitting.